SolidLabResearch/Challenges/reports/menubar-app-to-check-who-is-on-vacation.md

 We developed a [menubar app](https://github.com/SolidLabResearch/solid-menubar-app) that shows who is when on vacation.

-Below you find a screenshot of the app.
+You find a screencast of the app [here](https://cloud.ilabt.imec.be/index.php/s/HEeGsCS4PiQxaS7) and below you find a screenshot.

 ![img.png](img/solid-menubar-app.png)